 6 surprising foods and drinks that could affect your medication

-Here we take a look at some of the things that can impact common prescription medications, from the relatively well known to the unexpected.
+Here we list some of the food and drink that can impact common prescription medications, from the relatively well known to the unexpected.

 It's not an exhaustive list, so you should always read the patient information leaflet that comes with any new meds or seek advice from your pharmacist.